Shivraj-Gaikwad/ci-cd-demo/README.md

 test code v.2
 test done first
 building and testing the code
-only building the code
-building code is not possible
+New try for building a code